How I Bought a Fixer-Upper Fourplex for $1 Down: A BRRRR Case Study

 Finding the Property

-However, over the past year, the MLS has becoming increasingly difficult to find good deals on (or maybe I’m just getting more picky!).
+However, over the past year on the MLS, it has become increasingly difficult to find good deals—or maybe I’m just getting more picky!
 Therefore, I needed to find a better way to bring in leads.

 Enter: direct mail marketing.